Back to blog

 Conclusion

 While scraping Yandex SERPs is extremely challenging, by following the steps outlined in this article and using the provided Python code, you can easily scrape Yandex search results for any chosen keyword and export the data into a CSV or JSON file.
-With the help of Yandex Scraper API, you can bypass Yandex's anti-bot measures and scrape SERPs at scale.
+With the help of Web Scraper API and proxies, you can bypass Yandex's anti-bot measures and scrape SERPs at scale.
+If you need even more robust solutions, you can buy proxy services to further enhance your scraping efficiency.

 If you require assistance or want to know more, feel free to contact us via email or live chat.